Interview with Gareth Pretorius, Creative Director

 Can you walk us through your creative process when a new campaign comes your way?
 What’s the first thing you do?

-As a creative director, you obviously have your own voice and vision for your concepts.
+You obviously have your own voice and vision for your concepts.
 How do you balance that with client expectations?

 So, as a small advertising agency, would you recommend saving up a lot of money to enter the Loeries?